wriley/DayZBanditAI/README.md

 Supported and tested maps:
 ============
 - Chernarus
+- Namalsk

 Supported (untested) maps:
 ============
 No issues have been reported with the following maps, but have not been tested.
-- Celle
+- Celle*
 - Chernarus - DayZ 2017
 - Chernarus - DayZ Epoch
-- DayZ Civilian*
+- DayZ Civilian
-- Namalsk
 - Namalsk - DayZ Epoch
-- Namalsk - DayZ 2017*
+- Namalsk - DayZ 2017
 - Fallujah
 - Isla Duala
 - Isla Duala - DayZ Epoch